viperML/neohome/src/content/blog/neovim-wrapper/index.md

 > exec -a "$0" "/nix/store/jvqc319jklmnqfbfw6c058fr262dlr2w-neovim-custom/bin/.nvim-wrapped"  -u /nix/store/ri095naj7cpgqahq50arfq0nn2j9kmsr-init.lua --cmd 'set packpath^=/nix/store/ji9z2g9m2gg5isp213v45vig1x8q0x3c-packpath | set runtimepath^=/nix/store/ji9z2g9m2gg5isp213v45vig1x8q0x3c-packpath' "$@"
 > ```

+## tree-sitter and dependencies

+The plugins from nixpkgs, `pkgs.vimPlugins`, have an extra field called `dependencies` to mark other plugins that they depend on.
+Namely, the tree-sitter plugin uses this to pull the grammars as dependencies.

+Speaking of tree-sitter, there are multiple components to it:

+- `nvim-treesitter`, the Lua plugin itself
+- Grammars, that usually are installed with `:TSInstall`

+The grammars are packaged in Nix, which will be a better option since we won't need to run `:TSInstall`, which requires a C compiler on the target machine (and sometimes nodjes, [it's a mess](/blog/tree-sitter-packaging)).
+To bring the grammar as dependencies, there are 2 interfaces for that, which are [documented in the nixpkgs manual](https://nixos.org/manual/nixpkgs/stable/#vim-plugin-specificities):

+- `pkgs.vimPlugins.nvim-tresitter.withAllGrammars` -- recommended, grammars are
+  very cheap in terms of size.
+- `pkgs.vimPlugins.nvim-treesitter.withPlugins`

+To collect our list of dependencies, we can do some recursive function calls with `builtins.foldl'`, and filter the results with `lib.unique`.

 ## Finale

 That's it!
 Creating a wrapper for Neovim is not a difficult task, and I think